Ralph Sarchie

-Ralph Sarchie (14 June 1962, New York City) is a retired NYPD sergeant and traditionalist Catholic demonologist.
+Ralph Sarchie (born June 14, 1962) is an American paranormal investigator, retired NYPD sergeant and traditionalist Catholic demonologist.
 He has written a book, Beware the Night, which details many of his paranormal investigations; his accounts were later the basis of the film Deliver Us from Evil.
 Sarchie, in 2016, was featured in the film Hostage to the Devil, which detailed the life of Malachi Martin.

 Personal life and ministry

 Sarchie served eighteen years as a NYPD sergeant in the South Bronx precinct, and was a member of the Street Crime Unit working undercover stopping in-progress crimes.
 Sarchie describes himself as a "committed Christian"; he is described as claiming to have a relic of the True Cross.
 Sarchie and his partner Mark Stabinski carry with them wooden Christian crosses and holy water when called to tackle "demonic infestation around the city."
 He assists in Christian exorcisms.
 His career as a Catholic Christian demonologist has included regularly meeting with and accompanying Ed and Lorraine Warren on their cases.